root-kawaii/hephaestus/README.md

 TODO

+//////////

+need to be able to move objects that i put into the world so i need to update logic position and render position maybe do it with a nice interface

+then keep overall fixing the code with the scene structure and the state

+STILL dunno why camera as object works and not as pointer to object

+///////
+///////

+//////
+///////

 implement rotation around object, best way is have a renderobject to which camera locks and write function for rotation around renderobject position